Post-Doctoral Residency in Counseling and Psychological Services

 The Training Site

 The Duquesne University Counseling Center has two locations on campus.
 The Main Office, which houses our support staff, three senior staff members, and our consulting psychiatrist, is located in the Administration Building.
 The Training Coordinator and two postdoctoral residents have offices located in the Student Union.
-The University Counseling Center will be moving to a single location on campus in the summer of 2013.
+The University Counseling Center will be moving to a single location on campus in the Spring of 2014.

 Each resident is provided a private office with a computer, Internet access, and videotaping capabilities.
 Residents have access to the UCC library of training materials, as well as the University library.
 To promote professional development, each resident receives a $500 professional development stipend, which they may use for expenses such as continuing education, conference registration, or licensing materials / fees.
 Additionally, Duquesne University's doctoral program in clinical psychology offers periodic seminars on campus.